FRex/frex.github.io/lua/smallertable51.md

 With a bash one liner, we can run it (assuming we have all needed Luas) like:

 ```
-for exe in lua51 ./lua-5.1.5/src/lua lua52 lua53 lua54 luajit ./lua-5.5.0-beta/src/lua
+for exe in lua51 ./lua-5.1.5/src/lua lua52 lua53 lua54 luajit ./lua-5.5.0/src/lua
 do
     "$exe" testtabsize.lua "$exe"
 done
 ```

-I've included LuaJIT and Beta of Lua 5.5 (that has some interesting table changes) for comparison.
+I've included LuaJIT and Lua 5.5 (that has some interesting table changes) for comparison.
 All the Luas are 64-bit.

 ```